timescale/docs/self-hosted/backup-and-restore/logical-backup.md

 </procedure>

-On a self hosted TimescaleDB instance with `postgres` superuser access you can take a complete dump of all PostgreSQL databases in a cluster including global objects that are common to all databases, namely database roles, tablespaces, and privilege grants using `pg_dumpall`.
-For more information about how to use the `pg_dumpall` utility, see [PostgreSQL documentation][postgres-docs].
+Best practice is to backup and restore a database at a time.
+However, if you have superuser access to PostgreSQL instance with TimescaleDB installed, you can use `pg_dumpall` to backup all PostgreSQL databases in a cluster, including global objects that are common to all databases, namely database roles, tablespaces, and privilege grants.
+You restore the PostgreSQL instance using `psql`.
+For more information, see the [PostgreSQL documentation][postgres-docs].